szechp/pokefireredlegacy-de/README.md

 - Beating Misty and Blue also Opens up the dig house (Still Need to get SS Ticket)
 - Beat up a guard after getting Vermillion's City Badge to open the gates (Hes pretty overleveled)
 - Many QOL features such as repeated medicine use, a bike gear to increase bike speed, and running indoors
-- Ported Emerald Features such of out of battle ability effects, Preimer Balls, and EV reducing Berries
+- Ported Emerald Features such of out of battle ability effects, Premier Balls, and EV reducing Berries
 - Improved many shops (2 Island Merchant has better Items as a example)
 - Respawnable items only need 1000 steps
 - Move Tutor Moved to cinnabar, mushrooms buyable on three island, TM seller in the two island house now (can sell all tms after the postgame quest)